The Judge Returns: Production

 The series is based on the Naver Webtoon of the same name, created by Lee Hae-nal.
 It is directed by Lee Jae-jin, whose credits include The Third Marriage (2024) and Motel California (2025), and written by Kim Kwang-min.
 It is produced by OH Story, Slingshot Studio.

-On June 17, 2025, the main cast was confirmed as Ji Sung, Won Jin-ah, and Park Hee-sung.
+On June 17, 2025, the main cast was confirmed as Ji Sung, Won Jin-ah, and Park Hee-soon.
 Filming was announced to begin on that day.
 Baek Jin-hee joined the main cast on August 27, 2025.